Hamza-Bouali/Antaeus/README.md

 ## Usage
 1. open the notebook inside the project (notebook.ipynb) and wait until it reach the last cell of code.
+2. select the url and then open the file App.jsx file , search for the varibale url ,and set it to the result.

-2. inside the directory there is a folder named front , open it with the terminal and run this commands
+3. inside the directory there is a folder named front , open it with the terminal and run this commands
    ```bash
    npm run dev
    ```
-3. Interact with the chatbot through the command line or web interface.
+4. Interact with the chatbot through the command line or web interface.

 ## Technologies Used
 - **Programming Language:** Python , javascript